 Students will learn technical skills required for the studio and stage.
-Including: light design and operation, sound design and operation, set design and construction, make-up, and costumes.
+Including: light design and operation, sound design and operation, as well as basics for editing for Film and TV.
 MCOM 242 requires students to attend workshops that fall out of class times, to ensure they are given an adequate amount of practical training.
+Pre-requisite: MCOM 201.